s-yadav/coequal.js/README.md

 <br />
 <br />
 <strong>Limitation</strong><br />
-1. Object must not be cyclic object, else it ill go on ifinite loop.
+1. Object must not be cyclic object, else it ill go on infinite loop.